Learning color space adaptation from synthetic to real images of cirrus clouds: Abstract

 \section{Abstract}

-Training on synthetic data is becoming popular in vision due to the convenient acquisition of accurate pixel-level labels.
-But the domain gap between synthetic and real images significantly degrades the performance of the trained model.
-We propose a color space adaptation method to bridge the gap.
-A set of closed-form operations are adopted to make color space adjustments while preserving the labels.
-We embed these operations into a two-stage learning approach, and demonstrate the adaptation efficacy on the semantic segmentation task of cirrus clouds.
+Cloud segmentation plays a crucial role in image analysis for climate modeling.
+Manually labeling the training data for cloud segmentation is time-consuming and error-prone.
+We explore to train segmentation networks with synthetic data due to the natural acquisition of pixel-level labels.
+Nevertheless, the domain gap between synthetic and real images significantly degrades the performance of the trained model.
+We propose a color space adaptation method to bridge the gap, by training a color-sensitive generator and discriminator to adapt synthetic data to real images in color space.
+Instead of transforming images by general convolutional kernels, we adopt a set of closed-form operations to make color-space adjustments while preserving the labels.
+We also construct a synthetic-to-real cirrus cloud dataset SynCloud and demonstrate the adaptation efficacy on the semantic segmentation task of cirrus clouds.
+With our adapted synthetic data for training the semantic segmentation, we achieve an improvement of $6.59\%$ when applied to real images, superior to alternative methods.